Lucy Stone: Waning activism

-After her marriage, from the summer of 1855 to the summer of 1857, Stone continued a full lecturing, petitioning, and organizing schedule.
+After her marriage, from the summer of 1855 until the summer of 1857, Stone continued a full lecturing, petitioning, and organizing schedule.

 In January 1856, Stone was a defense witness in the case of Margaret Garner, a slave of the Gaines family in Kentucky, who had escaped with her husband and children across the frozen Ohio River into the free state of Ohio.
-When slavecatchers and U.S. Marshalls surrounded her cousin's house where the fugitives hid, Garner, reportedly, declared she would kill each of her children, before allowing them to be taken back to Kentucky.
+When slave catchers and U.S. Marshals surrounded her cousin's house where the fugitives hid, Garner reportedly declared she would kill each of her children before allowing them to be taken back to Kentucky.
 Garner's defense attorney wanted to test rights Garner might have under the Fugitive Slave Act of 1850, which her owner had used to track her into the free state.
-However, by legal rules of the day, Garner could not testify, so, Stone testified about Garner's sexual exploitation by her new master, as well as to rebut a rumor put forward by the prosecution that Stone gave Garner the child-killing knife so that Garner could kill herself, if she was forced to return to slavery.
+However, by legal rules of the day, Garner could not testify, so, Stone testified on her behalf about Garner's sexual exploitation by her new master.
+She additionally testified to rebut a rumor put forward by the prosecution that Stone gave Garner the lethal weapon so that Garner could kill herself if she was forced to return to slavery.
 Stone was referred to by the court as "Mrs. Lucy Stone Blackwell" and was asked if she wanted to defend herself; she preferred to address the assembly off the record after adjournment, saying "...With my own teeth, I would tear open my veins and let the earth drink my blood, rather than wear the chains of slavery.
 How, then, could I blame her for wishing her child to find freedom with God and the angels, where no chains are?"
-The Ohio court did not decide the case by referring to the Fugitive Slave Act, but instead, it returned Garner and her family to Gaines, who returned to Kentucky, before any legal decision was issued.
-This led to outrage among Ohio abolitionists, and Garner's surviving daughter died, during the family's steamboat journey south, and Garner was sold in New Orleans and died, in bondage, of typhoid fever in Mississippi.
+The Ohio court did not decide the case by referring to the Fugitive Slave Act, but instead, it returned Garner and her family to Gaines, who returned to Kentucky before any legal decision was issued.
+This led to outrage among Ohio abolitionists.
+Garner's surviving daughter died during the family's steamboat journey south, and Garner was sold in New Orleans and died in bondage of typhoid fever in Mississippi.

 The birth of her daughter in September 1857, however, began to reduce the level of Stone's activism.
 Stone had made preliminary arrangements for the 1857 national convention to be held in Providence, but because she would not be able to attend it, she handed responsibility to Susan B. Anthony and Thomas Wentworth Higginson.
 When the Panic of 1857 disrupted Anthony's plan to move the convention to Chicago, Stone made the announcement that the next National Woman's Rights Convention would be in May 1858.
 Anthony helped Stone arrange the 1858 convention and then took sole responsibility for the 1859 meeting.
 Elizabeth Cady Stanton took charge of the 1860 convention.